 The death (and disease) are unavoidable aspects of life.
 It sometimes seems, though, that we’ve developed a delusional denial of this.
 We pour billions into prolonging life with increasingly expensive medical and surgical interventions, most of them employed in our final, decrepit years.
+One way by this is by ‘rejuvenating’ blood.
+The idea is based on studies that found old mice showed signs of reversed aging when given the blood of young mice.
+Billions being pumped in on ‘rejuvenating’ blood to extend lifespan.
 From a big-picture perspective, this seems a futile waste of our precious health-dollars.

 Most Eastern philosophical traditions appreciate the importance of death-awareness for a well-lived life.
 The Tibetans spend a lot of time living with death, if that isn’t an oxymoron.

 An awareness of our mortality, of our precious finitude, can, paradoxically, move us to seek – and, if necessary, create – the meaning that we so desperately crave.

 2 thoughts on “In fact, like most people, you value life above everything else”

 I admire your website , it’s filled of lot of information.
 You just got one perennial visitor of this blog.